What is Pyroluria, Pyrrole Disorder & Kryptopyrroles?

 The reason for the variance in some of the above figures is that it depends which study the results have come from.
 For example one study may have found only 20% of alcoholics had high levels of HPL whereas another study found that 84% of alcoholics had high levels of HPL.

 Unfortunately Pyroluria falls outside the realm of mainstream medicine due to the fact that the only way to rectify the problem is by improving the sufferer’s nutritional status, diet, digestion and stress levels.
 Mainstream medicine relies on drugs to suppress a symptom or relieve suffering and this form of treatment will not work for a person who has a Pyrrole disorder.
-Sadly sufferers of Pyroluria fall through the cracks and are often misdiagnosed and given medication or drugs that do nothing to rectify the underlying problem.
+Sadly sufferers of Pyroluria fall through the cracks and are often misdiagnosed and given medication or drugs that does nothing to rectify the underlying problem.
 Unfortunately these medications can lead to further deterioration of a persons health.

 What to do next?

 As you can see pyroluria is a complex health issue and whereas treatment with the relevant nutrients will help to reduce the symptoms associated with pyroluria, it has not addressed the underlying causes.
 So any treatment protocol for pyroluria needs to not only support the nutritional deficiencies caused by an elevation of pyrroles, but to also identify and treat what has caused these in the first place.
 The first step is to assess whether or not you are suffering from pyrrole disorder is to get yourself tested.

 Pyroluria or Kryptopyrrole Test